nsondej/nicksondej.com/README.md

 # Nick Sondej's Personal Website

 This is the source code for my personal website, built with [Astro](https://astro.build) and deployed on [Vercel](https://vercel.com).
-It's forked from Peter Steinberger's (@steipete) personal site, with his blogs and info replaced with my own, and then some
+It's forked from [Peter Steinberger's]([url](https://github.com/steipete)) personal site, with his blogs and info replaced with my own, and then some

 ## About